Rented penguins and $300,000 dinners: The wildest holiday requests from the super rich

 Growing up, the philanthropist read a book, written by a survivor of the nuclear attack, that had deeply influenced his life philosophy.
 Black Tomato tracked down the author and arranged for the client to have dinner with his hero.

-"That kind of highly personal experience, that is completely tailored to the client is what makes a memorable trip," adds Marchant.
+"That kind of highly personal experience that is completely tailored to the client is what makes a memorable trip," adds Marchant.
 "I think that is one of the embodiments of what luxury is these days: demonstrating genuine thought for our people."

 In addition to personalization, he says that ultra-high-net-worth travelers also value exclusivity.
-That's why they set up a service called Blink -- essentially a pop-up accommodation that has been designed by the client.
+That's why they set up a service called Blink -- providing what's essentially a pop-up accommodation that has been designed by the client.

 "The word unique is thrown around pretty liberally.
 But is it really unique?
 In this case, yes, because you designed it yourself."